MBenjamim/sec_project/README.md

 ```shell
 ./run_servers.sh
 ```
+This script will start the first server in a new Tmux session and additional servers in separate Tmux windows.

 4. **Run the Clients**\
    Run the run_servers.sh script to start the servers in separate Tmux windows:\
    To move between windows use `C-b n (Ctrl + B then N)` learn how to use Tmux [here](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)